luxonis/depthai-hardware/docs/source/pages/articles/oak-s3.rst

 **Series 3 (S3)** of OAK devices will have onboard the new **Series 3 Robotic Vision Processor (RVP3)**.
-Compared to the previous series of OAK cameras (with different processor - Myriad X), these are the main differences with the RVP3:
+Compared to the previous series of OAK cameras (with different processor - Myriad X), these are the main differences with the Series 3:

 - Integrated **quad-core ARM A53** running YOCTO Linux
 - At least **5x AI inference performance**
 - Enhanced **stereo depth** perception

-We also plan to keep **backward compatibility** - so pipelines written for Myriad X will still work on the RVP3.
+We also plan to keep **backward compatibility** - so pipelines written for Myriad X will still work on the Series 3 devices.

 Series 3 roadmap
 ################